bitovi/bitops/docs/about.md

 * Microsoft Azure Cloud (Azure) - [TODO](https://github.com/bitovi/bitops/issues/13)
 * Google Cloud Engine (GCE) - [TODO](https://github.com/bitovi/bitops/issues/14)

+## Guides and Other Reources

+Bitops already has several guides demonstrating deploying a webserver or a pre-configured application using different combinations of the available Bitops tools.
+If you're looking for a quick-start, check out some of the options available in the [Examples](examples.md) section.

 ## Support / Contributing

 We welcome any contributions from the community with open arms.
 Take a look at our [Contributing](contributing/contributing.md) guide.